-I introduced five new environmental studies courses into the permanent catalogue at the University of Florida, including two upper-division courses (Florida Environmental Politics, Environmental Politics in the Global South) and two graduate seminars (Environmental Politics, Water Politics).
+I introduced five new environmental studies courses into the permanent catalogue at the University of Florida, including two upper-division undergraduate courses (Florida Environmental Politics, Environmental Politics in the Global South) and two graduate seminars (Environmental Politics, Water Politics).
 I also developed the introductory-level Politics of Sustainability, which is a core course for the B.A. in Sustainability Studies, a program that I helped established.

-Designing courses based on my intellectual curiosity, rather than on established templates and canons, enabled me to integrate my identities as teacher and scholar, achieving synergies that facilitated my research while making me a better teacher.
 My fundamental mission as a teacher is to tell the stories and pose the questions that fascinate me, and in doing so to stimulate similar curiosity in students.
 My hope is that, long after the specific course content may have receded into the mists of time, they will still be asking certain types of questions about how the world works.

 During my eleven years at UF, a gratifying number of students credited my courses with inspiring them to pursue environment-related graduate training and professional employment.
-Former students went on to work for the Natural Resources Defense Council and the Environmental Defense Fund in Washington; as well as the Everglades Foundation, the Florida Conservation Commission, 1000 Friends of Florida, and the Nature Conservancy in Florida.
+Former students went on to work for the Natural Resources Defense Council and the Environmental Defense Fund in Washington, as well as the Everglades Foundation, the Florida Conservation Commission, 1000 Friends of Florida, and the Nature Conservancy in Florida.
 Others joined the staffs of elected officials, while several pursued environmental law degrees or doctorates.

 Selected emails from former students: